adityaem/PML-Course-Project/DataScience8PracticalMachineLearningProject.md

 Reviewing our Training Dataset we have determined that there are Six Particpants and Five Classes/Manners of Execution Exactly according to the specification (Class A), throwing the elbows to the front (Class B), lifting the dumbbell only halfway (Class C), lowering the dumbbell only halfway (Class D) and throwing the hips to the front (Class E).
 This distribution is displayed in the Plot of Particpant Vs. Class.
 We see Class A being the predominant manner among all six particpants.
 [Ref:http://groupware.les.inf.puc-rio.br/har#ixzz3vM4j8Pma]

-#####3.
-Features - Perform cleanup and normalize for missing values & near zero values.Drop un-needed columns.
-Drop 1st 7 Columns as not relevant for predicting - Important Features can be determined by actually leveraging the random forrest model to indintify the features which have the highest correlation to classe.
-Now we will only have relevant data for our model.
-These features of the data will allow us to predict the manner in which the activity was conducted based on other key data elements.
+####Before we can identify the features we can leverage for our alogorithm and model we need to perform a cleanup and normalize for missing values & near zero values.Na values can cause unpredictable behavior and errors with ML functions.
+Drop un-needed columns to help with performance.
+Drop 1st 7 Columns as not relevant for predicting.
+Make sure columns are the same in both data sets.

 ```r
 set.seed(12345)